 The interest of books is not always perceived by players.

-The text of books is only read by players who spend a lot of time on the game.
+Books are only read by players who spend a lot of time on the game.

 The survey was created with google documents and posted on different forums online.2 There were two versions of the survey : one in French and one in English.
-The French one received 144 responses from the 25/08/2015 and the 20/10/2015 and the English one 44.
+The French one received 144 responses between the 25/08/2015 and the 20/10/2015 and the English one 44.
 Because the French one received more responses, I will use these results for my analysis in this paper, but the English one corroborate the tendency observed here.